A Convex Hull Cheapest Insertion Heuristic for the Non-Euclidean TSP: Introduction

 \section{Introduction}

-The Traveling Salesperson Problem (TSP) involves finding the shortest possible tour that visits a set of locations exactly once before returning to the starting location.
-In contrast to TSPs in Euclidean spaces, the non-Euclidean TSP includes obstacles in the environment, or a cost function that is not simply the pairwise Euclidean distance between locations \cite{saalweachter2008non}.
-For example, if the cost to be minimized is the time spent traveling between locations in a city, the optimal tour is dependent on the available road infrastructure that causes path deviations from the straight-line path between locations,the speed limits, and the number of stops or turns to be taken \cite{boyaci2021vehicle}.
+The Traveling Salesperson Problem (TSP) involves finding the shortest possible tour that visits a set of locations exactly once before returning to the starting location \cite{lawler1985traveling}.
+In contrast to TSPs in Euclidean spaces, the non-Euclidean TSP includes environmental obstacles, or a cost function that is not simply the pairwise Euclidean distance between locations \cite{saalweachter2008non}.
+For example, if the cost to be minimized is the time spent traveling between locations in a city, the optimal tour is dependent on the available road infrastructure that causes path deviations from the straight-line path between locations \cite{boyaci2021vehicle}.
+In case of a rectangular grid of streets, the $\mathcal{L}_1$ norm or the Manhattan norm is often used instead of the Euclidean distance \cite{umans1997hamiltonian,petrovic2014geometry}.

-The non-Euclidean TSP has not been studied as rigorously in literature as their Euclidean counterparts, and a common approach is to either neglect obstacles, or to replace the non-Euclidean cost function with Euclidean distances \cite{alkema2022tsp}.
-This approximation is not always acceptable, especially when obstacles contribute to significant deviations from the straight line path, for example, in the context of robotic material handling operations in intra-factory logistics or warehouses \cite{goutham2023optimal,faigl2011application}.
-When the cost being minimized is not simply the Euclidean distance between locations, using methods developed for Euclidean TSPs results in sub-optimal solutions \cite{glover2001construction}.

-When the number of locations to be visited is large, exact methods for computing the optimal solution to TSPs are intractable due to their $\mathcal{NP}$-hard nature \cite{jamal2017solving, shobaki2015exact,salii2019revisiting}.
-When TSP solutions have to be found quickly, heuristics that rapidly find reasonably good solutions are typically used \cite{xiang2008study, wong2014dynamic, markovic2015optimizing}.
-They are also used to provide solutions that act as upper bounds or as a warm start when initializing exact methods for faster convergence to the optimal solution \cite{braekers2014exact, masmoudi2016three}.
-However, effective heuristics for the non-Euclidean TSP have been neglected in literature \cite{glover2001construction,taillard2022linearithmic}, and the simple Nearest Neighbor (NN) greedy heuristic is commonly used \cite{grigoryev2018solving, bai2020efficient, kumar2013traveling, nunes2016decentralized, edelkamp2018integrating}.